guibranco/gstraccini-bot-handler/README.md

 # gstraccini-bot-handler
-🤖 :octocat: The webhook handler for the [gstraccini-bot](https://github.com/guibranco/gstraccini-bot)
+🤖 :octocat: The webhooks handler for the [gstraccini-bot](https://github.com/guibranco/gstraccini-bot)